Esri/arcgis-maps-sdk-java-samples/ogc/browse-wfs-layers/README.md

 ## How to use the sample

 A list of layers in the WFS service will be shown.
-Select a layer to display.
+Select a layer to display it.

 ## How it works